probonopd/MultiDexed/README.md

 MultiDexed is especially useful in DAWs with a limited number of tracks, such as Ableton Live Lite.

-__Currently it is not functional yet.
-Any help appreciated.__ In the meantime, with https://gitlab.com/kushview/element/ you can do similar things, albeit a bit more manually.
+__Currently it is not fully functional yet.__ In the meantime, with https://gitlab.com/kushview/element/ you can do similar things, albeit a bit more manually.

 - [x] Make it build on GitHub Actions for Windows, macOS, and Linux
 - [ ] Make it build on CirrusCI for FreeBSD